Awards Celebration and Panel of Excellence

 time for the attendees to hear from the awardees.
 For this reason, a special

-Panel of Excellence, was convened the following morning for
+session, the Panel of Excellence, was convened the following morning for

 more substantial presentations by the award winners.
 Clearly one of the